 Please connect with us to ensure that you have adequate coverage to protect you and your family.

-Visit Johnson Assurance - Quebec for plans available in QC.
+Visit Johnson Insurance - Quebec for products available in QC.

 *Enhanced water coverage not available in Saskatchewan, Yukon and Northwest Territories.

-±MEDOC® is a Registered Trademark of JI.
-This insurance product is underwritten by RSA and administered by JI.
+MEDOC® is a Registered Trademark of JI.
+This insurance product is underwritten by Royal & Sun Alliance Insurance Company of Canada and administered by JI.
 Valid provincial or territorial health plan coverage required.
 The eligibility requirements, terms, conditions, limitations and exclusions which apply to the described coverage are as set out in the policy.
+Policy wordings prevail.